Pharmacy

 MAC pricing can be accessed through the secure Express Scripts Provider Portal.

-MAC Appeals can be completed through the portal and by following the Navigate Express Scripts Appeals Process (if applicable) instructions.
+MAC Appeals can be completed through the portal and by following the Express Scripts Appeals Process (if applicable) instructions.

 Drug Safety Recalls